The Character functions action provides a way to manipulate and parse text.

 Function Returns: Extracted text from a given text

-▶ Extract text from: the text to extract from.
+The text to extract from.

-▶ Search using Position: extract text based on a numeric position.
+Extract text based on a numeric position.

-Return this number of characters: How many characters to return.
+• Return this number of characters: How many characters to return.

-Starting at position: numerical position to start.
+• Starting at position: numerical position to start.

-Example: If the original text is "abcde", and we want to 2 characters starting at the 3rd position, then the result would be "cd".
+Example: If the original text is "abcde", and we want to return 2 characters starting at the 3rd position, then the result would be "cd".

-▶ Search using Text: return text between two text values.
+Return text between two text values.

-Return characters between this: Start extraction after this text.
+• Return characters between this: Start extraction after this text.

-And this: Complete extraction before this text.
+• And this: Complete extraction before this text.

 Example: If the original text is "abcde", and we want to return characters between "ab" and "de", then the result would be "c".